Grilled Cabbage with Asian Inspired Glaze Recipe

 Fresh cabbage is extremely low in calories and has zero cholesterol.
 It is also a great source of dietary fiber.
 You won’t out on weight eating cabbage.
 In fact, the once popular Scarsdale Diet consisted of eating cabbage almost daily to assist in weight loss.

 This cruciferous vegetable is loaded with antioxidants to help protect us from diseases.
-It is also a good source of the B vitamins, vitamin C, and vitamin K. Vitamin K plays an important role in brain and bone health.
+It is also a good source of B vitamins, vitamin C, and vitamin K. Vitamin K plays an important role in brain and bone health.

 Cabbage is rich in minerals, especially manganese and iron.
 Manganese helps the body to create enzymes for building strong bones.
 Iron supports blood cell formation.